- 133 new restaurants/bars opened in 2018, up from 113 in 2017, 90 in 2016 and 53 in 2015.

 9th Ave N & Commerce

-Breaking grounds in the Spring of 2021, this full-service hotel plans to open in Spring of 2021 with 315 rooms.
+Breaking grounds in the fall of 2019, this full-service hotel plans to open in the Downtown area in the spring of 2021 with 315 rooms.

 1101 Grundy St.